RedisGrafana/grafana-redis-explorer/README.md

 Project provides `docker-compose.yml` to start Redis Enterprise and Grafana 7.0.

-**Start Redis and Grafana**
+**Start Redis Enterprise and Grafana**

 ```bash
 docker-compose up
 ```

+### Configure Redis Enterprise

+Open Redis Enterprise UI in your browser [https://localhost:8443](https://localhost:8443) and create new cluster.

+### Open Grafana

 Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure datasource.
-You can add as many datasources as you want to support multiple Redis databases.
+You can add as many datasources as you want to support multiple Redis clusters.

 ## License